Vartak Nagar, Thane

-Vartak Nagar is a locality in Thane city of Maharashtra state in India.
+Vartak Nagar is a Premium and Posh Area locality in Thane city of Maharashtra state in India.
 It's nearly 4.3 kilometers from Thane railway station.
 Pokhran Road No. 1 cuts through this locality to join Pokhran Road No. 2 at Upvan Lake.
-A major part of Vartak Nagar is covered by the 63-acre MHADA colony buildings.
-These buildings are largely occupied by industrial workers employed in manufacturing units in and around Thane.
+A major part of Vartak Nagar was covered by the 63-acre MHADA colony buildings.
+But in recent 5-6 years Top Builders have approached to change the look of this area into a transformed Posh, Premium Locality with tall Skyscrapers.

+The upcoming Cadbury Junction Metro Station is just 1.5km from this area and Eastern Express Highway Proximity have added a substantial increase in Property Prices.

+Vivianna Mall & Korum Mall are very close in a Radius of less than 2km which had given a good lifestyle, Shopping and Entertainment means to the growth and development of this area.